FritzBo/PaMILO/README.md

 # PaMILO

+## Parametric Mixed Integer Linear Optimization

+(This is the CPLEX version, switch branch for Gurobi.)

 Implementation of the dual Benson algorithm to computes the breakpoints (and facets) of a parametric MILP.

-These problems are also known as Multi-Objective Mixed Integer Linear Programs (MOMILPs) and Multi-Objective Mixed Integer Quadratic Programs (MOMIQPs).
+These problems are also known as Multi-Objective Mixed Integer Linear Programs (MOMILPs).

 The only assumption on the input instances is that an ideal point exists.